-Arthur Rogers serves on the faculty of the Urban & Regional Planning program and is the senior planner for housing at the District of Columbia Office of Planning.
+Arthur Rodgers serves on the faculty of the Urban & Regional Planning program and is the Senior Housing Planner for the District of Columbia Office of Planning.

-Rogers is an expert in real estate economics, housing policy and market analysis, population forecasting and GIS analysis.
-Prior to joining the Office of Planning, he worked as a planning consultant, an investment officer at the AFL-CIO Housing Investment Trust, and a Home Ownership Coordinator at Neighborhood Housing Services in Buffalo, NY.
-He is a frequent speaker at conferences and events including Rail-Volution, NHC Solutions, National Inclusionary Housing Conference, Urban Land Institute, and New Partners for Smart Growth.
+Rodgers is an expert in real estate economics, housing policy and market analysis, population forecasting and GIS analysis.
+Prior to joining the Office of Planning, he worked as a planning consultant, an Investment Officer at the AFL-CIO Housing Investment Trust, and a Home Ownership Coordinator at Neighborhood Housing Services in Buffalo, NY.
+He has been a speaker at conferences and sponsored events including Rail-Volution, NHC Solutions, National Inclusionary Housing Conference, Urban Land Institute, and New Partners for Smart Growth.

-He holds a Master of City & Regional Planning from Cornell University, and a B.A. in Environmental Design from the State University of New York at Buffalo.
+He did his graduate work in City & Regional Planning from Cornell University, and has a B.A. in Environmental Design from the State University of New York at Buffalo.